How to Budget and Save Money on a Low Income

 How to Create a Budget on a Low Income: Step-by-Step

-Understanding exactly how much money comes in is the starting point for any low-income budget.
-Clear records help you avoid over-committing and make your budget more realistic.
+Understanding how much money comes in is the starting point for creating a budget.
+Keeping clear records may help you avoid over-committing and make your budget more realistic.

-- Calculate an average income: if your income varies, use an average from the past 3–6 months
+- Calculate an average income: If income varies, averaging the past 3–6 months may provide a more stable estimate.

-- Allow for fluctuations: seasonal or casual work may change throughout the year
+- Allow for fluctuations: Casual or seasonal work may vary during the year.

-This step provides a stable foundation for building a budget that reflects your real financial situation.
+This step provides a foundation for building a budget that reflects your current financial situation.

-Tracking spending helps you understand where your money is going and highlights areas where adjustments may be possible.
+Tracking spending may help you understand where your money is going and highlight areas where adjustments may be possible.

 Ways to track expenses include: